skovy/skovy.dev/content/blog/typescript-explained-in-javascript-mapped-types/index.md

 Here, we were able to take a list of numbers and double every value.
 The `map` function will call the `double` function for every item and pass in the value from the `list`.
 The returned value will be the new value in the final `doubled` array.
-This works really well for arrays, but how is something like this achieved with objects?
+This works well for arrays, but how is something like this achieved with objects?
 There are a few ways.

 ```javascript